michaelplews/jekyll-now/_posts/2016-6-3-Mouse-Customization.md

 The Control + Tab seems to be a descriptor, and when changed seems to have no effect.

 That's it!
 Save the file and make sure xbindkeys is set as a startup application in 'Startup Applications'.
 I hope this helped!

+## A Word to the Wise

+While this was a useful addition to firefox, there were some points where I liked having the 'back a page' and 'forward a page' options, especially in Files.

+I found that holding Control and clicking these buttons bought back their original functionality, though I'm not sure how stable this is...

 ## Optional Code